-There is some seasonality to the Company's expected lease revenues from customers operating in Canada.
-Historically, seismic equipment leasing has been somewhat susceptible to weather patterns in certain geographic regions.
-For example, in Canada, a significant percentage of seismic activity occurs in the winter months, from October through March.
-During the months in which the weather is warmer, certain areas are not accessible to trucks, earth vibrators and other equipment because of the muddy terrain.
-This increased leasing activity by the Company's customers has historically resulted in increased lease revenues in the Company's first and fourth quarters.
+Historically, seismic equipment leasing has been susceptible to weather patterns in certain geographic regions.
+There is some seasonality to the Company's lease revenues from customers operating in Canada, where a significant percentage of the seismic survey activity occurs in the winter months, from October through March.
+During the months in which the weather is warmer, certain areas are not accessible to trucks, earth vibrators and other heavy equipment because of the unstable terrain.
+This seasonal leasing activity by the Company's Canadian customers has historically resulted in increased lease revenues in the Company's first and fourth fiscal quarters.